hofstadter-io/cuetorials.com/content/overview/foundations.md

 and combine these ideas along a spectrum.
 It also means defining schemas is more natural with how we think about and write code as humans.

+`$ cue eval schema.cue constraints.cue data.cue`

 {{< codePane3
-  file1="code/overview/foundations/tav-schema.html"    title1="Schema"
+  file1="code/overview/foundations/tav-schema.html"    title1="schema.cue"
-  file2="code/overview/foundations/tav-constrain.html" title2="Constraints"
+  file2="code/overview/foundations/tav-constrain.html" title2="constraints.cue"
-  file3="code/overview/foundations/tav-data.html"      title3="Data"
+  file3="code/overview/foundations/tav-data.html"      title3="data.cue"
 >}}

 While you're likely familiar with types and data,